 Head To Head Comparison Between Shares vs Debentures (Infographics)

-Below is the top 13 difference between Shares vs Debentures
+Below is the top 13 difference between Shares vs Debentures:

 Key Differences Between Shares vs Debentures

-- The risk involved: Many investors buy debentures of a company as they carry lesser market-driven risk and promises a fixed income regularly in the form of interest payment.
+- The risk involved: Many investors buy debentures of a company as they carry lesser market-driven risk and promise a fixed income regularly in the form of interest payment.
 On the other hand, shares attract investors who not only foresee the value or growth of the company but are ready to take a risk.
 Return on shares is, therefore, higher than the interest received on debentures.
 The interest percentage also remains fixed over the period of time it has been taken for.
-However, shares can give you higher profits, only subject to the market risks.
+However, shares can only give you higher profits, subject to market risks.

 Shares vs Debentures Comparison Table